Beginners’ Guide to Forex Day Trading Strategies and Styles

 Algorithmic and Automated Trading

 Automated trading, sometimes called algorithmic trading or running an Expert Advisor (EA), lets software execute trades based on pre-set rules.
-Platforms like MetaTrader 4 and MetaTrader 5 support this natively.
+MetaTrader 4 and MetaTrader 5 include built-in support for automated trading through Expert Advisors (EAs).
 If you want to understand which platform suits your approach, the FXrecap breakdown of MT4 vs MT5 covers the differences clearly.

-Automated strategies remove emotional decision-making and can scan multiple pairs simultaneously without fatigue.
+Automated strategies reduce emotional involvement and can monitor multiple instruments automatically.
 But even a well-coded robot needs a solid underlying strategy and proper risk management settings.
-A broken strategy executed flawlessly is still a broken strategy.
+Automating a trading strategy cannot compensate for weaknesses in the strategy itself.

 Reading Price Action and Candlestick Patterns

-Price action is the raw language of the market.
+Price action is the direct representation of price movement.
 Every candlestick on your chart represents a battle between buyers and sellers during that time period.
-The colors, sizes, wicks, and sequences of those candles tell a story.
+The colors, sizes, wicks, and sequences of those candles provide information about market sentiment.
 Learning to read it fluently is one of the more useful skills a trader can develop.
 FXrecap has a detailed guide on candlestick patterns in forex if you want to go deeper.

 Key Patterns to Know